 Remember that tricksy little devil on my shoulder I mentioned?
 Named Peer Pressure?
 Well I straight-up just didn’t want to deal with it that night.
 I didn’t want to get hounded with the “Why” questions either, and have to tell a bunch of people over and over no I’m not pregnant, no I’m not this, or that, or whatever.
 And so I came up with a great idea.
 My husband and I went to a liquor store before arriving.
 I bought club soda and cranberry juice, and the entire night I made myself mocktails that looked pretty convincing on the outside, but were sans-liquor on the inside.
 And do you want to know what happened?

 I HAD A GREAT TIME.
 I had no problem flowing from one conversation to the next.
 I didn’t worry about “not coming out of my shell” enough, or being the quiet weirdo in the corner.
 We played a hilarious board game at one point called Telestrations (after dark edition), which is like a cross between Pictionary, Cards Against Humanity and Telephone.
 I laughed so hard I cried during certain rounds.
-My husband and I shared a new years eve countdown kiss, and some lovey-dovey moments.
+My husband and I shared a new years eve countdown kiss.
 I had a genuinely amazing night with friends I hadn’t seen in awhile.
 And at no point was my “fun” reliant on alcohol.
 It was an incredible feeling.
 And let’s not forget how INCREDIBLE I felt waking up on January 1st, fresh-eyed, no hangover, ready to start the new year off with healthy food, a yoga session, and other good-for-me habits.

 I have another secret little trick I used recently over the holidays.
 After my husband and I arrived at a party, I’d wait to “get a drink” until my husband finished his first beer.
 After he had one he would take the bottle to the kitchen sink (sneakily), rinse it out, fill it up with water, and hand it to me.
 Boom.
 I had a drink in-hand all night!